James Alphaeus

 In the second century, the Greek bishop Papias of Hierapolis (AD 70–163) wrote:

-Mary the mother of the Lord; Mary, the wife of Cleopas [cf. John 19:25; Luke 24:18] or Alphaeus, who was the mother of James the bishop and apostle, and of Simon and Thaddeus, and one Joseph; Mary Salome, wife of Zebedee, mother of John the evangelist and James; Mary Magdalene.
+Mary, the mother of the Lord; Mary, the wife of Cleopas [cf. John 19:25; Luke 24:18] or Alphaeus, who was the mother of James the bishop and apostle, and of Simon and Thaddeus, and one Joseph; Mary Salome, wife of Zebedee, mother of John the evangelist and James; Mary Magdalene.
 These four are found in the gospel.
-James, Jude, and Joseph were sons of an aunt of the Lord.
+James, Jude, and Joseph were the sons of an aunt of the Lord.
 James and John were also sons of another of the Lord's aunts.
-Mary, mother of James the Less, and Joseph, wife of Alphaeus, was Mary's sister, the Lord's mother, whom John named of Cleopas, either from her father, the clan's family, or for some other reason.
+Mary, mother of James the Less, and Joseph, wife of Alphaeus, was Mary's sister, the Lord's mother, whom John named Cleopas, either from her father's family, the clan's lineage, or for some other reason.
 Mary Salome is called Salome either by her husband or her village.
 Some affirm that she is the same as Mary of Cleopas because she had two husbands (Exposition of the Oracles of the Lord 10).

 Conclusion